-POLICY TYPE: FI licy Type: Finance Policies
+Policy Type: Finance Policies

 Policy Title: Accessibility Fund

-POLICY REFEREN Policy Reference Number: FP-11
+POLICY REFERE Policy Reference Number: FP-11

-Adopted: April 23, 2021
+Adopted: April 23

-Next Scheduled Revision: April 2022
+Next Scheduled Revision: April

-Previous Revisions
+Previous Revision

 Position Signature Date

 President

-11.1 The Accessibility Fund is established to help the Society increase the accessibility of, and remove barriers to, Society or other campus related activities for students with disabilities.

-(a) The VP Finance & Services shall be responsible for ensuring that the fund is meeting the needs of students with disabilities to the greatest extent.
+- 11.1 The Accessibility Fund is established to help the Society increase the accessibility of, and remove barriers to, Society or other campus related activities for students with disabilities. - (a) The VP Finance & Services shall be responsible for ensuring that the fund is meeting the needs of students with disabilities to the greatest extent.

-11.2 "Activities" shall include, but not be limited to:

-- (a) Simon Fraser Student Society elections

-- (b) the production and distribution of printed materials

-- (c) departmental student union meetings and events

-- (d) club meetings and events

-- (e) meetings of the society, and

-- (f) events of the Society.

-11.3 Furthermore, "Activities" may include events related to student life, where barriers exist that prevent them from participating.
+- 11.2 "Activities" shall include, but not be limited to: - (a) Simon Fraser Student Society elections - (b) the production and distribution of printed materials - (c) departmental student union meetings and events - (d) club meetings and events - (e) meetings of the society, and - (f) events of the Society. - 11.3 Furthermore, "Activities" may include events related to student life, where barriers exist that prevent them from participating.